grpc/grpc.io/content/docs/languages/objective-c/oauth2.md

 {{< /note >}}

-As with the other Objective-C examples, you also should have [Cocoapods](https://cocoapods.org/#install) installed, as well as the relevant tools to generate the client library code.
+As with the other Objective-C examples, you also should have [CocoaPods](https://cocoapods.org/#install) installed, as well as the relevant tools to generate the client library code.
 You can obtain the latter by following [these setup instructions](https://github.com/grpc/homebrew-grpc).

 ### Try it out! {#try}

-To try the sample app, first have Cocoapods generate and install the client library for our .proto
+To try the sample app, first have CocoaPods generate and install the client library for our .proto
 files:

 ```sh
 $ pod install
 ```

-(This might have to compile OpenSSL, which takes around 15 minutes if Cocoapods doesn't have it yet on your computer's cache).
+(This might have to compile OpenSSL, which takes around 15 minutes if CocoaPods doesn't have it yet on your computer's cache).

-Finally, open the XCode workspace created by Cocoapods, and run the app.
+Finally, open the XCode workspace created by CocoaPods, and run the app.

 The first view, `SelectUserViewController.h/m`, asks you to sign in with your Google account, and to give the "gRPC-AuthSample" app the following permissions: